 These chlorinated solvents can, in some situations, evaporate from the groundwater and become vapors, traveling through the soils and into the air.
 If these vapors enter and collect in a home or other structure, this is referred to as vapor intrusion.
 Because the affected groundwater has moved offsite to the north/northwest, south, and east, an evaluation of the vapor intrusion pathway is ongoing.
 This includes the installation of monitoring wells to monitor the direction and concentrations in groundwater, as well as soil vapor monitoring points both at the Dresser facility and in adjacent areas.

 We continue to monitor soil gas concentrations and ambient air quality in the potentially affected areas.
 In coordination with LDEQ, we are also testing the indoor air quality in some residences, where indicated, based on our groundwater and soil gas data.
-Depending on the indoor air results, we will determine if further action is needed, such as improved ventilation, vapor barriers, removal systems beneath the concrete foundations, or other remedies.
+Indoor air results will determine if further action is needed, such as improved ventilation, vapor barriers, removal systems beneath the concrete foundations, or other remedies.
 Air purifier units have been offered to residents whose indoor air sampling results show detections of the chlorinated chemicals of interest.

 Remediation activities for soils and groundwater will be ongoing at the Dresser site through 2021, in coordination with the LDEQ.
-This work includes a soil vapor extraction system which became operational in May 2020, following a successful field trial.
+This work includes an onsite soil vapor extraction system which became operational in May 2020, following a successful field trial.
+An offsite SVE system was installed along Austin Drive and became operational in March 2021.
 We have also used an oxidation treatment process at the source area to begin reducing TCE concentrations in groundwater at the facility.
-The extent of affected groundwater has been evaluated with new groundwater monitoring wells on the Dresser property and in relevant adjacent areas.
-The area of affected groundwater has been delineated.
+The extent of affected groundwater has been evaluated with groundwater monitoring wells on the Dresser property and in relevant adjacent areas.
+The area of affected groundwater has been delineated and will continue to be monitored.